-I’m a big fan of the Spalding NBA Zi/O as it provides a good mix of outdoor durability and indoor handling.
+I’m a big fan of the Spalding Zi/O as it provides a good mix of outdoor durability and indoor handling.

 A jump rope is a great tool to warm up before your basketball practice or game as it gets the blood flowing and activates muscles all over the body.

 Focusing on short and quick ground contact is a form of plyometric exercise that improves the “elasticity” of your lower leg and adds to your quickness and the speed of your first step.

 Skipping rope also improves your coordination as it’s not as easy as it might look to synchronize your hand and leg movements, especially if you go for more challenging drills.

 An agility ladder like the SKLZ ladder is a great tool for ambitious basketball players who want to improve their footwork and coordination.
 Almost every good basketball coach will do some type of agility work during pre-season, so working at it at home is also a great way to attract the attention of the coach.